mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/organization-compliance.md

 Disaster recovery and business continuity is part of the Mendix security framework.
 To ensure that customer services can be resumed after a disaster, Mendix has developed a disaster recovery procedure.
 This procedure is tested on a quarterly basis.
 Additionally, Mendix offers disaster recovery services that include high availability across multiple availability zones, horizontal scaling of app environments, and auto-recovery in the event of an unexpected outage.

-For more information on the Mendix Cloud architecture, see [Architecture Principles](../enterprise-capabilities/architecture-principles).
+For more information on the Mendix Cloud architecture, see [Cloud Architecture](../enterprise-capabilities/architecture-cloud).